2.2.1 Translate Request Header

 Many resources obtained from a WebDAV server are returned exactly as-is.
 However, some resources are programmatically interpreted by the web server and the result of that interpretation is returned instead of the source representation.
 For instance, a request to retrieve an Active Server Page (ASP) (as described in [MSASP]) from the web server would return the processed HTML file rather than the actual source of the ASP page.
 A resource is an entity that can be identified by a URI.
 A resource is used as specified in [RFC2616] section 1.3.

 In order for a WebDAV client to indicate the required representation, WebDAV Protocol: Server Extensions introduces a new Translate request header.
-This request header indicates to the web server that it should perform "translation" (programmatic interpretation) of the file.
+This header requests that the web server perform "translation" (programmatic interpretation) of the file.

 This new request header is defined as follows, using the ABNF syntax, as specified in [RFC2068] section 2.1.